-- When radiation is first emanating from its source, physicists refer to the rate of emission in Becquerels (rate of emission) - Once the radiation has cleared the source, we need a new set of units.
+- When radiation emanates from its source, physicists refer to the rate of emission in Becquerels - Once the radiation has cleared the source, we need a new set of units.
 Ambient radiation levels are expressed in roentgens (customary) or coulombs per kilogram (SI) - If the radiation leaves the air and enters a person, animal, or object, the units switch again.
 The raw amount of radiation that an object absorbs is expressed in either rad (customary) or gray (SI) - Sieverts and rems provide a measure of the potential harm caused by radiation in a sample of living tissue